kaitlynzahn/week-7-group/overview.md

 # To Do List

-## Kaitlyn Zahn's To Do List for Assignment 6
+## Group To Do List for Assignment 6
 ### from design document: https://github.com/kaitlynzahn/kmzgm8/tree/master/project-two-designFocus

 ### Student